nbarikipoulos/poppy-robot-core/doc/api.md

 #### script.position(value, [wait]) ⇒ [<code>Script</code>](#module_poppy-robot-core..Script)
 Set the target position (register 'goal_position') of the selected motor(s).

-It will create an action which will move the selected motor(s) to a given position.
+It will create an action that will move the selected motor(s) to a given position.

 **Kind**: instance method of [<code>Script</code>](#module_poppy-robot-core..Script)